-The children follow a detailed PSHE programme which is closely linked to our school's values.
+The children follow a detailed PSHE programme based on the SCARF curriculum (CORAM) and linked to our school's values.
 Each month children focus on a particular value over a two-year rolling programme and explore how it can support their learning and behaviour at home and school.
 The PSHE curriculum is delivered through many aspects of school life including assemblies, story times, playtimes, yoga and every interaction between staff, pupils and parents.
 This 'inner' curriculum is central to all we do at Oatlands School.
 Alongside our values curriculum children learn about safety, financial capability, growth mindset, British Values and sustainability through PSHE lessons and encompasses all the work the school does on mental health and wellbeing.
-The CORAM PSHE Scheme of Work is used to support our curriculum.
 Teaching assistants deliver Values Storytimes which build on our work in PSHE and give further opportunities for the children to explore and understand their emotions and mental wellbeing.